jundalisay/superb/content/en/research/modern/rcep/chapter-08.md

 countries in order to facilitate exchanges limited to contiguous frontier zones of services that are both locally produced and consumed.

-8-10Article 8.7: Schedules of Specific Commitments
+## Article 8.7: Schedules of Specific Commitments

-1.
-A Party making commitments in accordance with this Article shall set out in its Schedule in Annex II (Schedules of Specific Commitments for Services), the specific commitments it undertakes under Article 8.4 (National Treatment), Article 8.5 (Market Access), and Article 8.9 (Additional Commitments).
+1. A Party making commitments in accordance with this Article shall set out in its Schedule in Annex II (Schedules of Specific
+Commitments for Services), the specific commitments it undertakes under Article 8.4 (National Treatment), Article 8.5 (Market Access), and Article 8.9 (Additional Commitments).

 With respect to sectors where such commitments are undertaken, each Schedule in Annex II (Schedules of Specific Commitments for Services) shall specify:

-(a) terms, limitations, and conditions on market access;
-(b) conditions and qualifications on national treatment;
-(c) undertakings relating to additional commitments; and (d) where appropriate, the time frame for implementation of such commitments.
+(a) terms, limitations, and conditions on market access (b) conditions and qualifications on national treatment (c) undertakings relating to additional commitments (d) where appropriate, the time frame for implementation of such commitments.

 2. Measures inconsistent with both Article 8.4 (National Treatment) and Article 8.5 (Market Access) shall be inscribed in the column relating to Article 8.5 (Market Access).
-In this case, the inscription shall be considered to provide a condition or qualification to Article 8.4 (National Treatment) as well.
+In this case, the inscription shall be considered to provide a condition or qualification to Article
+8.4 (National Treatment) as well.

-3. Each Party making commitments in accordance with this Article shall identify in its Schedule in Annex II (Schedules of Specific Commitments for Services) sectors or subsectors for future liberalisation with “FL”.
+3. Each Party making commitments in accordance with this Article shall identify in its Schedule in Annex II (Schedules of Specific
+Commitments for Services) sectors or subsectors for future liberalisation with “FL”.
 In these sectors and subsectors, any applicable terms, limitations, conditions, and qualifications, referred to in subparagraphs 1(a) and (b) shall be limited to existing measures of that Party.

 4. If a Party amends a measure referred to in paragraph 3 in a manner that reduces or eliminates the inconsistency of that measure with Article 8.4 (National Treatment) or Article 8.5 (Market Access), as it existed immediately before the amendment, that Party shall not subsequently amend that measure in a manner that increases the measure’s inconsistency with Article 8.4 (National Treatment) or Article 8.5 (Market Access).

 5. Notwithstanding paragraph 3, Least Developed Country Parties which are Member States of ASEAN are not obliged to identify 8-11sectors or subsectors for future liberalisation.
 These Parties may, however, do so on a voluntary basis.
 Article 8.8: Schedules of Non-Conforming Measures